 The World Guide Foundation is legally incorporated as a charitable foundation under Danish Law.
 The Foundation is led by a Board of 3-5 volunteer members and a modest secretariat backed by a number of volunteers, who give their time to the Foundation.
 As the Foundation grows, the international scope will be reflected in the leadership of the Foundation.

-Vibeke Riemer (a Danish citizen) is a medical doctor, serial entrepreneur, board chair and philanthropist.
-She has over 30 years of experience from public and private sector management and philanthropy.
+Vibeke Riemer (a Danish citizen), medical doctor, entrepreneur, board chair and philanthropist, has over 30 years of experience from public and private sector management and philanthropy.
 Specialized in Public Health with additional business education from Copenhagen Business School and the Wharton School, Dr. Riemer joined the National Board of Health (Ministry of Health) where she was engaged in developing and designing future structure and standards for the Danish public health service.
-Later she joined the Ministry of Finance to coordinate the use of management consultants for change projects within the public sector.
-Realizing the importance of the human factor in management Dr. Riemer co-founded PeopleTools A/S, a management consultancy providing psychological assessment tools for public and private corporations, with the scope of improving leadership skills and social skills.
+Later she joined the Ministry of Finance, to work with similar challenges in other sectors.
+Realizing the importance of the human factor Dr. Riemer co-founded PeopleTools A/S, a management consultancy providing psychological assessment tools for public and private corporations, with the scope of improving leadership and social skills.

 Dr. Riemer has been a volunteer Scout/Guide leader throughout her career.
-She has held numerous positions at local, regional, national and world levels and she has served as President of the Olave Baden-Powell Society, supporting the World Association of Girl Guides and Girl Scouts (WAGGGS).
+She has held numerous positions at local, regional, national and world levels.
+She has served as President of the Olave Baden-Powell Society, supporting the World Association of Girl Guides and Girl Scouts (WAGGGS).

 Lars Kolind (a Danish citizen born 1947) is a mathematician, serial entrepreneur, bestselling author and philanthropist.
 He has started more than 20 businesses and he is a thought leader on leadership and strategy.
 He has written five books about leadership and strategy that have been published in nine languages.